Black History Month: People of colour, people of faithWritten by Subby Szterszky

 CT Editors, “Black History Month: 20 stories Christians should know,” Christianity Today, February 21, 2020.

 Kimberly Davis, “Black History Month and the common language of Christ,” Think Christian, February 18, 2011.

 Kimberly Davis, “Reconciliation, Black History Month and why ‘this race thing’ matters,” Think Christian, February 15, 2012.

 Zach Kincaid, “Black History Month: 10 African American church leaders who shaped Christianity in America,” Sharefaith, February 2017.

 David Mathis, “We need Black History Month,” Desiring God, February 1, 2017.

 Trillia Newbell, “More than month-long,” Desiring God, February 2, 2013.

 Jemar Tisby, “Why Christians should celebrate black history month,” Urban Faith, February 2020.

-Karen Waddles, “Black History Month: Telling the story of God’s mighty power,” True Woman, February 8, 2012.
+Karen Waddles, “Black History Month: Telling the story of God’s mighty power,” Revive Our Hearts, February 8, 2012.

 © 2021 Focus on the Family (Canada) Association.
 All rights reserved.